jonnew/Oat/README.md

       lunch: if consumers cannot keep up with producers on average, then consumers need to speed up or producers need to slow down.
     - EDIT: `oat-buffer` takes care of this.
+- [ ] oat-posifilt kalman sample period redundancy
+  - The kalman filter requires the user to provide the sample period of incoming positions, but this is now stored with each position packet.
 - [ ] GigE interface cleanup
     - ~~The PGGigeCam class is a big mess.
 It has has tons of code redundancy.~~
         - EDIT: A lot of this is due to the PG API.
 I've cleaned up a bit, but